HotelQuickly/WeAreHiring/README.md

 **Hotel vouchers** - arrived to Bangkok and have nowhere to sleep?
 We'll provide you vouchers for a few days

 **Relocation** - do you need to relocate?
 We might cover some of your expenses

+## Open-source

+We also open-source some of our internal projects, for example:

+* [DbHistory](https://github.com/HotelQuickly/DbHistory) – MySQL packages that runs in the background and keep history of every single change in all rows
+* [DbDump](https://github.com/HotelQuickly/DbDump) – Python script to easily dump Live database to development or test environment

+Feel free to check our company's [GitHub account](https://github.com/HotelQuickly/).